jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-6.md

 categories: voyager neverending
 ---

 Captain Janeway sipped on her lukewarm coffee.
 She had come into her ready room to clear her mind and to contemplate her next course of action.
 But her attention was not on her personal computer screen.
-Rather, it was fixated on the half empty cup of red leaf tea that Valen had left behind on her desk.
+Rather, it was fixated on the empty cup of red leaf tea that Valen had left behind on her desk.
 For some reason, when Janeway went to recycle it in the replicator, her fingers refused to even touch the cup, as if it had been tainted somehow.

 The encounter with Valen had disturbed her.
 She knew that Valen couldn’t be trusted, but she never expected him to act against Voyager so quickly.
 Nor did she think he was a cold blooded murderer.
 Even though she had taken defensive precautions given the first attack on Voyager, her lapse in judgement still left it vulnerable to attack.
 With only a single conversation, Valen had figured her out completely and knew exactly what she was going to do.
 No doubt drawing from his experience in dealing with Starfleet captains back in the Alpha Quadrant.